research-software-collaborations/research-software-collaborations.github.io/_collaborators/vvassilev.md

 Dr. Vasil Vassilev is a researcher in the field of software engineering with Princeton University.
-His main research interests are in the field of programming languages ​​and systems for processing large amounts of data.
+His main research interests are in the field of programming languages and systems for processing large amounts of data.

 Vassil is a co-author of the interactive C++ interpreter, Cling, which facilitates the processing of scientific data in the field of high energy